 You couldn’t ask for finer performances than you’ll find in “Driveways,” the latest slice-of-life drama from director Andrew Ahn (“Spa Night”).
-The film is a warm, charming look at a young boy befriending his elderly neighbor; there’s not an insincere moment in sight, as we get impeccable work from cast members Hong Chau, Lucas Jaye and Brian Dennehy.
+The film is a warm, charming look at a young boy befriending his elderly neighbor; there’s not an insincere moment in sight, as we get impeccable work from cast members Hong Chau, Lucas Jaye and the late Brian Dennehy.

 Hong Chau (“Downsizing”) stars as Kathy, a single mother who travels with her young son, Cody (Lucas Jaye, “Fuller House”), to the home of her recently deceased sister.
 What should have been a short trip to put her affairs in order and clean out her home, gets complicated when Kathy learns — too late, and after years of estrangement — that her sister was a reclusive hoarder, and that the house is so full of accumulated bric-a-brac (and a dead cat) that they’re going to be stuck there for quite a while.

 In fact, the house is so densely packed that Kathy and Cody are forced to camp on the front porch and make nice with a series of neighbors with varying degrees of nosiness.
 Kathy endures the pushy small talk of a grandmother named Linda (Christine Ebersole), while Cody makes awkward niceties with the local children: two of them are polite kids who are just getting into manga and think it’s everything now, while two others are into wrestling and challenge Cody to a fight.

 When that fight goes poorly, in an unexpectedly grody fashion, Cody ends up spending most of his time with the elderly veteran Del (Dennehy), who spends most of his time on his own porch, or playing bingo and generally just minding his own business.
 It’s a friendship that opens doors for Cody and Del alike, as they each find a companion who yearns for peace, quiet and earnest conversation.